17 The principle of proportional ink

 In many different visualization scenarios, we represent data values by the extent of a graphical element.
 For example, in a bar plot, we draw bars that begin at 0 and end at the data value they represent.
 In this case, the data value is not only encoded in the end point of the bar but also in the height or length of the bar.
 If we drew a bar that started at a different value than 0, then the length of the bar and the bar endpoint would convey contradicting information.
-I consider such visualizations not just “bad” but “wrong,” because they are internally inconsistent.
-They show two different values with the same graphical element.
+Such figures are internally inconsistent, because they show two different values with the same graphical element.
 Contrast this to a scenario where we visualize the data value with a dot.
 In this case, the value is only encoded in the location of the dot but not in the size or shape of the dot.

 Similar issues will arise whenever we use graphical elements such as bars, rectangles, shaded areas of arbitrary shape, or any other elements that have a clear visual extent which can be either consistent or inconsistent with the data value shown.
 In all these cases, we need to make sure that there is no inconsistency.
 This concept has been termed by Bergstrom and West as the principle of proportional ink (Bergstrom and West 2016):